The average electricity consumption of a home depends on a number of factors, such as:

 Did you buy a high-performance computer, another freezer or an air source heat pump?
 Maybe you finally decided to get rid of the old washing machine and bought a new, energy-efficient model?
 Enter your electrical equipment purchases in the Online service and follow changes in your overall electricity consumption.

 Electricity consumption of devices, and the electricity consumption calculator

-Check in the table below the monthly electricity consumption of various devices in average use and with average electricity prices.
+Check the table below for monthly electricity consumption of various devices in average use and with average electricity prices.